About Ebykr

 “The Book for Cyclists has been published in various forms since the 1880’s.
 It has been an invaluable reference point for us as a company, a testament to the ingenuity and flair for communication born forth from our halls throughout our history.
 Today, as we look forward to the newest golden era for the bicycle, we happily continue this proud tradition, contributing the latest chapter to a long company narrative.”

-The Brooks cannon would include all manner of saddle suspension systems, from vertical loop springs located front of the seat top’s nose to horizontal coil springs located rear of the nameplate to everything and anything in between.
+The Brooks canon would include all manner of saddle suspension systems, from vertical loop springs located front of the seat top’s nose to horizontal coil springs located rear of the nameplate to everything and anything in between.
 It would also include just about every chassis design used in bicycle saddles through present, not to mention chassis finishes or seat tops themselves.
 Tighten your toe straps, we have a lot of ground to cover.

 First, a quick primer on Brooks corporate history.
 John Boultbee Brooks founded his namesake company in 1866 in Birmingham, England to make horse harnesses and leather goods.
 After an oft-cited sequence of events between 1878 and 1882 where his horse died, he was unable to buy a new horse, he borrowed a friend’s bike to get to work and he disliked the saddle on that borrowed bike, the proverbial die was cast.